Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 NN-stock-projections.ipynb uses LSTM, Linear, and Amplitude-led projections with yf.

 tickers_sector_analysis.py is a script to generate a sector based report for a list of stock tickers.

+NeuralNetwork-OptionChain.ipynb takes option chain and historical stock price data together and runs a 3-layer neural network on chosen parameters.